Teleman: History

 On 15 September 2020, the band announced that keyboard player Jonny had departed the band.

 Related projects

 Thomas Sanders has recorded music under his solo name, Tap Tap.
 As of 2020, he began using the name Tom Sanders when releasing solo music, with "Baby All You've Got" being his first single.
 Sanders's debut solo LP, "Only Magic", was released on 4 December 2020 through Moshi Moshi Records.

-Hiro Amamiya has released remixes under the name Hiro Ama.
-He released his debut EP "Uncertainty" on 4 September 2020 through Prah Recordings.
+Hiro Ama released his debut EP "Uncertainty" on 4 September 2020 through Prah Recordings.

-Former band member, Jonny Sanders, creates music & lyric videos under the name Prehuman, including some for Teleman.
+Former band member Jonny Sanders creates music and lyric videos under the name Prehuman, including some for Teleman.